Vulto/fuzzy-vim/README.md

 Plugin for quickly open files using your prefered fuzzy search in neovim

 ## Install
 Download fuzzy-vim.lua to your lua folder

-And bind these shortcuts to start using

 ## Dependencies
 Whatever fzf like you want to use.
 Tested with fzf, fzy, mmenu